Pseudosphromenus cupanus

-Pseudosphromenus cupanus, also known as the spiketail paradisefish is a species of medium-small gouramies native to southern India and Sri Lanka.
+Pseudosphromenus cupanus, also known as the spiketail paradisefish or Spiketail betta fish is a species of medium-small gouramies native to southern India and Sri Lanka.
 This species is often found in shallow, slow-moving or stagnant water, such as ditches and paddy fields.
 P. cupanus eats insects and zooplankton.
 Males are known to gather eggs in its mouth, and to guard the nest after eggs are hatched.
 The male may build many nests, and periodically move the eggs between them.